 Like linen, it also tends to wrinkle however not in the same way linen would, what you will find is there are very easy ways to avoid this issue for example you can look into a cotton/ polyester blends a great majority of upholstery fabric are made with this type of blend due to its versatile nature.

 Then there’s velvet.
 It comes in a number of varieties, and it has a certain quality to it that just screams luxury and style.

 Velvet is soft to the touch.
 There’s nothing quite like it in terms of texture, with the only other thing that comes close being pure silk.
 Velvet also has a lustre to it that many designers love.
 It has a natural two tonal nature, giving the colour dimension and depth.

 However, velvet is high-maintenance.
 It needs to be vacuumed regularly because the fabric draws dust like there’s no tomorrow.
 If you have a pet, it’s also a terrible idea.
 Velvet is also difficult to clean, often requiring the attention of a professional.
-It can’t just be tossed into a machine to wash.
+It can’t just be tossed into a machine to wash like other options.

 This is just a few options of textures and fabrics that are available to us, below we have a link that you can click on if you have any more questions in regards to what is a avaliable for you.